Skip to content

 View on GitHub Experiment in the IDE

-In this demo, we will show how the Classiq platform enables us to solve an instance of 3-SAT using Grover's algorithm at a higher functional level, avoiding the implementation details one is usually exposed to when using other platforms.
+In this demo, we show how the Classiq platform enables us to solve an instance of 3-SAT using Grover's algorithm at a higher functional level, avoiding the implementation details you encounter when using other platforms.

 The 3-SAT Formula

-We now specify the 3-CNF [4] formula that we wish to find a solution for:
+We now specify the 3-CNF [4] formula that requires a solution:

 \[(x_1 \lor x_2 \lor x_3) \land (\neg x_1 \lor x_2 \lor x_3) \land (\neg x_1 \lor \neg x_2 \lor \neg x_3) \land (\neg x_1 \lor \neg x_2 \lor x_3) \land (x_1 \lor x_2 \lor \neg x_3) \land (\neg x_1 \lor x_2 \lor \neg x_3)\]